The core Editor ships with a bunch of built-in commands that provide common behaviors for rich text editors.

 wrapText(prefix: String, [suffix: String]) => Editor

-Surround the text in the current selection with prefix
+Surround the text in the current selection with prefix and suffix strings.
+If the suffix is ommitted, the prefix will be used instead.

-These commands change the current selection
+These commands change the current selection, without touching the document.

 blur() => Editor